Notify me

 The British Watch Company modernized clock manufacture with mass-production techniques and the application of duplicating tools and machinery in 1843.
 Another notable pioneer was Aaron Lufkin Dennison, an American watchmaker who, in the 1850s, established the Waltham Watch Company in Massachusetts.
 The company introduced interchangeable parts and an assembly line approach to their watchmaking, streamlining production and reducing costs.
 The Waltham Model 57, launched in 1857, was one of the first examples of a mass-produced watch.

 This approach was further developed by Swiss watchmaker Georges Favre-Jacot, who founded the Zenith watch company in 1865.
-Favre-Jacot’s use of standardized components and the division of labor in manufacturing contributed to the mass production of reliable and affordable watches.
+Favre-Jacot’s use of standardized components and the division of labour in manufacturing contributed to the mass production of reliable and affordable watches.

 Timekeeping: Importance And Standardization.